galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 time_estimation: 8h
 key_points:
     - A spliced mapping tool should be used on eukaryotic RNA seq data
-    - Numerous factors should be taken into account when running a differential gene expression
+    - Numerous factors should be taken into account when running a differential gene expression analysis
 follow_up_training:
     -
         type: "internal"